DelusionTea/testtask/README.md

 Each task has its own folder:
-RomanNum, Anagrams,....
+RomanNum, Anagrams,FindMaxNum

 Install go
-Go to task folder (RomanNum/Anagrams/...)
+Go to task folder (RomanNum/Anagrams/FindMaxNum)
 In terminal run "go test"

 To see what's in the tests: